CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 * **NEWLY ADDED:** Work-efficient stream compaction using shared memory across multiple blocks (See *GPU Gems 3* Chapter 39).

-You are also required to implement at least 2 of the following features.

-* These 2 smaller features:
+* Features:
-  * ~~Refraction (e.g. glass/water) with Frensel effects using Schlick's
+  * Refraction (e.g. glass/water) with Frensel effects using Schlick's
-    approximation or more accurate methods~~
+    approximation
-  * ~~Physically-based depth-of-field (by jittering rays within an aperture)~~
+  * Physically-based depth-of-field (by jittering rays within an aperture)
-  * ~~Recommended but not required: non-perfect specular surfaces~~
+  * Recommended but not required: non-perfect specular surfaces
-* Texture mapping
-* Bump mapping
-* Direct lighting (by taking a final ray directly to a random point on an emissive object acting as a light source)
-* Some method of defining object motion, and motion blur
-* ~~Subsurface scattering~~
+  * Subsurface scattering
-* Arbitrary mesh loading and rendering (e.g. `obj` files).
-You can find these online or export them from your favorite 3D modeling application.
-  With approval, you may use a third-party OBJ loading code to bring the data into C++.
-  * You can use the triangle intersection function `glm::intersectRayTriangle`.

-This 'extra features' list is not comprehensive.
-If you have a particular idea you would like to implement (e.g. acceleration structures, etc.), please contact us first.
+    * ~~SSS for reflective material

 For each extra feature, you must provide the following analysis: